First job interview in English

 • What did you learn from this experience?

-Confidence is half the battle.
+Confidence is half the battle

 Job Interview Express

-It’s best to contact us before you register so that we can check availability.
+It’s best to contact us before you register so we can check availability.
+If you have more time to prepare, explore our regular English courses.

 Tagged on: